joshhardywehi/fampnn/README.md

 To evaluate multiple simultaneous mutations (eg. double and triple mutations), simply concatenate the single-mutations with colons `:`.
 For example, simultaneous mutations of Asparagine (N) in the first and second positons of a PDB to Proline (P) and Arginine (R) respectively, would be `N0P:N1R	`

-An example of running a this script is provided in `examples/scripts/score_multi.sh`, and an example of an input csv for this script is provided in `fampnn/examples/scoring/mutations.csv`.
+An example for running this script is provided in `examples/scripts/score_multi.sh`, and an example of an input csv for this script is provided in `fampnn/examples/scoring/mutations.csv`.